 The Stone Clinic at Nanavati Max Super Speciality Hospital is a specialised clinic offering comprehensive care to patients suffering from conditions associated with kidney stones.
-Our team of expert nephrologists, urologists, anaesthesiologists, and other support staff follow a multidisciplinary approach to offer patient-centric care using the latest technology and preventive techniques to treat kidney stones.
+Our team of expert nephrologists, urologists, anesthesiologists, and other support staff follow a multidisciplinary approach to offering patient-centric care using the latest technology and preventive techniques to treat kidney stones.

 Some of the major minimally invasive procedures performed at the clinic for the removal of a kidney stone include:

 These minimally invasive surgical procedures are performed under the effect of anaesthesia in an operating theatre.
 After the surgery, the patient is discharged at the very same day and he/she may resume his/her everyday exercises instantly.